conda/constructor/CONSTRUCT.md

 Default choice for whether to register the installed Python instance as the system's default Python.
 The user is still able to change this during interactive installation.
 (Windows only)

+## `installers`

+_required:_ no<br/>
+_type:_ dictionary<br/>
+When supplied, `installers` is a dictionary of dictionaries that allows a single `construct.yaml` file to describe multiple installers.
+In this mode, the top-level options provide a set of "parent" specifications which are merged which each child dictionary in a simple fashion to yield a complete installer specification.
+The merging approach is as follows:
+- For _string_ options, the "parent" spec provides a simple default.
+If a child spec includes the same key, its value overrides the parent.
+- For _list_ options, the "parent" and "child" lists are _concatenated_ for the final spec.
+This allows, for instance, the parent to specify a set of base packages to include in all installers.
+- For _dictionary_ options, the "parent" and "child" dictionaries are combined, with any intersecting keys resolved in favor of the child.

+In this mode, the name of each installer is given by the dictionary keys in the `installers` option, and the `name` field must not be explicitly supplied.

 ## `check_path_length`